sclavijosuero/wick-a11y/README.md

 ## Changelog

+### v1.2.1

+- Fix issue with voice buttons not showing for a test when retries.openMode:0 in cypress.config.js

 ### v1.2.0

 - Added support for voice in the Cypress Log and when clicking on DOM elements with violations on the page